garyfredgiger/GameFrameworkTutorials/README.md

 <dt>tutorial4.avoidthesquare.handlingcollisions</dt>
 <dd>This tutorial shows how to handle collisions between the player entity and an enemy entity.</dd>

+<dt>tutorial5underdevelopment.avoidthesquare.gamestates</dt>
+<dd>This tutorial will show how to incorporate different game states into your game.
+Note that this tutorial is still under development and some steps may be incomplete or missing.</dd>

 </dl>

 NOTE: More tutorials to come as my time permits.
 Future tutorials will include adding game states, adding a scoring system and displaying and manipulating images in games.